pilillo/terraform/README.md

 ```
 You are now ready to go with S3 as state backend.

-Mind that variable are not allowed within the backend block.
+Mind that variables are not allowed within the backend block.
 A solution is to use partial configuration, i.e. to move those backend parameters that are environment specific to an external file and provide them via a `-backend-config mybackendconf.hcl` command line argument when calling terraform init.
+Another possibility to manage a multi-environment state is to use terraform [workspaces](https://www.terraform.io/docs/language/state/workspaces.html).
+When omitted, terraform starts with a `default` workspace (run `terraform workspace show` to see the one you are currently in) and additional ones can be created using `terraform workspace new <workspace-name>` having a brand new state file.
+You can list workspaces using `terraform workspace list` and select one using `terraform workspace select <workspace-name>`.
+If you check your S3 bucket, an `env` folder is stored along with the one indicated in the `backend.s3.key`.
+This contains the terraform state of each created workspace.

 ## Test-3
 Example creating an S3 bucket and using it from Athena.
 This also shows how to define dependencies between resources.